-All of the Yacht Show's attendees were provided with Globally Clean's reusable produce bags in effort to reduce single-use plastic bags in grocery stores.
-We also highlighted that these can be purchased locally at Moe's Fresh Market, with the goal to see more local charter yacht chefs utilizing reusable bags when provisioning.
-Every purchase supports local animal and environmental welfare projects (www.globallyclean.com).
+All of the Yacht Show's attendees were provided with VIYA reusable bags in effort to reduce single-use plastic bags in grocery stores.
 Award-winning crews were also provided with a VisitUSVI.com reusable tote.

 5. Award Practical Items or Use a Perpetual or Upcycled Trophy: